-As of November 2023, Indi Gregory was the latest critically ill baby at the centre of a legal battle with the NHS regarding life support.
-This is an incredibly sensitive topic and reflects the same ethical issues posed in the cases of Charlie Gard, Alfie Evans and Archie Battersbee.
+Indi Gregory was a critically ill baby at the centre of a legal dispute with the NHS over life-sustaining treatment.
+This is a sensitive topic that reflects the same ethical issues posed in the cases of Charlie Gard, Alfie Evans and Archie Battersbee.

-The passing of 8-month-old Indi Gregory on November 13 brought to light the complex interplay between parental rights, medical ethics, and judicial decisions in the United Kingdom.
+The death of 8-month-old Indi Gregory on 13 November 2023 highlighted the complex interplay between parental rights, medical ethics and judicial decisions in the United Kingdom.

 This case, similar to the previous instances involving Charlie Gard, Alfie Evans, and Alta Fixsler, involved UK courts agreeing with the National Health Service (NHS) medical professionals' recommendations to withdraw life-sustaining treatment from Indi, despite objections from her parents.